Kernix13/beginner-git-commands/README.md

 ## Miscellaneous commands to know

-To remove git tracking from a folder use the following command in git bash or from the command promt, it does not work in VS Code:
+To remove git tracking from a folder use the following command in git bash or from the command prompt, it does not work in VS Code:

 `rm -rf .git`